 Right heart catheterization.
 If an echocardiogram reveals pulmonary hypertension, you'll likely have a right heart catheterization to confirm the diagnosis.

-- Pulmonary function test.
-This noninvasive test measures how much air your lungs can hold, and the airflow in and out of your lungs.
-During the test, you'll blow into a simple instrument called a spirometer.
+- Lung (pulmonary) function test.
+This noninvasive test measures how much air the lungs can hold and the airflow in and out of the lungs.
+The test involves blowing into an instrument called a spirometer.

-Once you've been diagnosed with pulmonary hypertension, your doctor might classify the severity of your disease into one of several classes, including:
+Once a diagnosis of pulmonary hypertension is confirmed, a doctor will classify the severity of the disease into one of following categories:

 - Class III.
-You're comfortable at rest, but have symptoms when you're physically active.
+It's comfortable at rest, but symptoms occur during physical activity.

 It often takes some time to find the most appropriate treatment for pulmonary hypertension.
 The treatments are often complex and require extensive follow-up care.

-When pulmonary hypertension is caused by another condition, your doctor will treat the underlying cause whenever possible.
+When pulmonary hypertension is caused by another condition, treatment is given for the underlying cause whenever possible.

 Side effects associated with treprostinil include chest pain, often with headache and nausea, and breathlessness.
 Possible side effects of iloprost include headache, nausea and diarrhea.

-Transplantation.
-In some cases, a lung or heart-lung transplant might be an option, especially for younger people who have idiopathic pulmonary arterial hypertension.
+Lung or heart-lung transplant.
+Sometimes, a lung or heart-lung transplant may be recommended, especially for younger people who have idiopathic pulmonary arterial hypertension.

 Lifestyle and home remedies

 Although medical treatment can't cure pulmonary hypertension, it can lessen symptoms.
-Lifestyle changes also can help improve your condition.
+Lifestyle changes also may help improve your condition.
 Consider these tips:

 - Get plenty of rest.
-Resting can reduce the fatigue that might come from having pulmonary hypertension.
+Resting can reduce fatigue related to pulmonary hypertension.

 - Don't smoke.
 If you smoke, the most important thing you can do for your heart and lungs is to stop.
 If you can't stop smoking by yourself, ask your doctor to prescribe a treatment plan to help you quit.
 Also, avoid secondhand smoke if possible.